git-worktree(1) — Linux manual page

 add <path> [<commit-ish>]

-it.
-The new worktree is linked to the current repository,
+The new worktree is linked to the current repository, sharing

-sharing everything except per-worktree files such as HEAD,
+everything except per-worktree files such as HEAD, index, etc.

-not found, and neither -b nor -B nor --detach are used, but
+found, and neither -b nor -B nor --detach are used, but there

-there does exist a tracking branch in exactly one remote
+does exist a tracking branch in exactly one remote (call it

-(call it <remote>) with a matching name, treat as equivalent
+<remote>) with a matching name, treat as equivalent to:

 $ git worktree add --track -b <branch> <path> <remote>/<branch>